 Unless otherwise noted, use of the term "instructional day" shall have the same meaning as “student attendance day”.

+Signature

+“Signature” means the act of signing one’s name to something.
+"Electronic signature" means an electronic sound, symbol, or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record.
+An electronic signature will have the same effect as hand written signature.
+The District reserves the right to determine which transactions may be conducted by electronic means.

 Health Provider

 Unless otherwise noted, the terms “health care provider” and “health care practitioner” have the same meaning.